WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetQualifiedName.md

 ## [void](https://docs.microsoft.com/en-us/dotnet/api/system.void) Localize(DotNetQualifiedName other)

-Simplifies this qualified name based on the name.
+Simplifies this qualified name based on the _other_name.
-In other words, removes the portion of the namespace that this and the
+In other words, removes the portion of the namespace that this and the _other_have in common.
-have in common.
 Alters the current object.

 **Remarks:**